Hogmanay is a unique Scottish holiday that is celebrated in a fiery style and remembered for years to come. Would you like to take part?

 - Visit Scotland and experience the holiday firsthand.

-- you don’t have to be Scottish to celebrate the date.
-Tell your friends about it and invite them to celebrate in a similar style.
+- Tell friends and family about it and celebrate in a similar style.

-Finally, have fun, because this is the most important thing today!
+Above all, have fun – this is the most important thing!

 Hogmanay is observed on December 31 each year.